 In 1951, scientists took Henrietta Lacks' cells to research and use for countless medical advancements.
 But they refused to compensate her family — until now.

-Johns Hopkins Hospital in Baltimore has long been considered one of the best hospitals in the country.
-Dozens of experimental procedures that went on to save countless lives were developed on the hospital’s premises.
-Back in the 1950s, in the midst of the Jim Crow era, Johns Hopkins offered another important service: it was one of the only places where poor blacks could seek medical care.
+Johns Hopkins Hospital has long been considered one of the best hospitals in America.
+Back in the 1950s, it was also one of the few places where Black patients could seek quality medical care.

 The Original Diagnosis

 Henrietta Lacks was a 30-year-old Black woman who was originally from Virginia.
 A descendant of freed slaves, she and her husband once worked as farmers on tobacco fields.

 By the time Lacks was 21, the couple had moved their family to Baltimore in the hopes of better employment opportunities.
 They had five children, and it was shortly after the birth of their last son, Joe, that Henrietta — or “Hennie” as her family called her — noticed her abnormal bleeding.

 Dr. Howard Jones, the gynecologist who examined Lacks, found a large tumor on her cervix.
 Less than a week later, she found out that it was cancerous.

 According to the 2010 book The Immortal Life of Henrietta Lacks by Rebecca Skloot, Henrietta Lacks was afraid of being mistreated by white doctors during the Jim Crow era.
 But the painful “knot on her womb” forced her to seek out medical help.
 She initially hid her diagnosis from her family, but was unable to keep it a secret as her pain continued to grow.